sarakonradi/nest-simulator/doc/installation/oldvers_install.rst

 systems).
 Again, the development packages are needed to compile NEST.

-The `GNU Scientific Library <http://www.gnu.org/software/gsl/>`_ is needed by several neuron models, in particular those with conductance based synapses.
-If you want these models, please install the GNU Scientific Library along with its development packages.
+The `GNU Scientific Library <http://www.gnu.org/software/gsl/>`_ is needed by several neuron |models|, in particular those with conductance based synapses.
+If you want these |models|, please install the GNU Scientific Library along with its development packages.
 We strongly recommend that you install/update to GNU Scientific Library v1.11 or later.